The Right to Feel the Wind in Your Hair

 What we do.

-We are a group of volunteers committed to supporting a higher quality of life for care home residents by offering them the opportunity to get outside and to feel the wind in their hair.
+We are a group of volunteers committed to supporting a higher quality of life for older and less mobile people by offering them the opportunity to get outside and to feel the wind in their hair.
+We work with a number of care homes in Sheffield taking out their residents each week.

-All our volunteer “pilots” are fully trained in using the trishaw and are confident to ride the trishaw safely at all time.
+All our volunteer “pilots” are fully trained in using the tri-bikes, Rhubarb and Ginger, and are confident to ride safely at all times.
 We are fully insured.

 We do not charge for this service as all costs are covered by generous donations.